finbourne/lusid-python-tools/docs/CONTRIBUTING.md

 - A build will run as part of your pull request; at a minimum, this needs to pass before your contribution is accepted.
 - After feedback has been given, it is expected that you respond within two weeks.
 The pull request may be closed if it does not show any signs of activity.

+## Working with the code

+We use [poetry](https://python-poetry.org/) to manage dependencies, build and package lusidtools.

+To ensure you have all the correct packages, and an editable install of lusidtools, run `poetry install` at the root of the project.

+To run tests and code coverage, ensure Python 3.11 is installed and run `tox`.

+To update the installed packages, run `poetry update`.
+This will update the poetry.lock file, which must be committed to source control.